astroDimitrios/git-novice/episodes/04-changes.md

 ## Choosing a Commit Message

-Which of the following commit messages would be most appropriate for the last commit made to `guacamole.md`?
+Which of the following commit messages would be most appropriate for the last commit made to `forecast.md`?

 1. "Changes"
-2. "Changed lemon for lime"
+2. "Modify the forecast"
-3. "Guacamole modified to the traditional recipe"
+3. "Modify the forecast to add a chance of Sun"

 :::::::::::::::  solution